-This text is intended to be a resource for clinicians who work with clients dealing with non-death

-    and ambiguous losses (those that are not the result of a death, but of events that are difficult to

-    define concretely and associated with grief or change) in their lives.
-It explores adjustment to

-    change, transition, and loss from the perspective of the latest thinking in bereavement theory and

-    research.
-The specific and unique aspects of different types of loss are discussed, such as

-    infertility, aging, chronic illnesses and degenerative conditions, divorce and separation,

-    immigration, adoption, loss of beliefs, and loss of employment.
-The contributing authors consider

-    these from an experiential perspective, rather than a developmental one, in order to focus on the

-    key elements of each loss as it may be experienced at any point in the lifespan.
-Concepts related to

-    adaptation and coping with loss, such as resilience, hardiness, meaning making and the assumptive

-    world, transcendence, and post traumatic growth are considered as part of the integration of loss

-    into everyday life experience.
+This text is a valuable resource for clinicians who work with clients dealing with non-death, nonfinite, and ambiguous losses in their lives.
+It explores adjustment to change, transition, and loss from the perspective of the latest thinking in bereavement theory and research.
+The specific and unique aspects of different types of loss are discussed, such as infertility, aging, chronic illnesses and degenerative conditions, divorce and separation, immigration, adoption, loss of beliefs, and loss of employment.
+Harris and the contributing authors consider these from an experiential perspective, rather than a developmental one, in order to focus on the key elements of each loss as it may be experienced at any point in the lifespan.
+Concepts related to adaptation and coping with loss, such as resilience, hardiness, meaning making and the assumptive world, transcendence, and post traumatic growth are considered as part of the integration of loss into everyday life experience.

 "Counting Our Losses attends to the non-death losses that we encounter on a regular basis, although we often fail to appreciate their prevalence and their import.
 It provides a treasure trove of insights and guidance for counselors who seek to help individuals cope with these daunting challenges." - Charles A. Corr, PhD, Vice-Chair of Suncoast Institute, the research and education affiliate of Suncoast Hospice in Clearwater, Florida